Leila Berg: Author

 Leila Berg began writing in 1948 and quickly became known for her series of "Chunky" novels, about a little boy who preferred his bread in chunks, rather than slices; then for the Little Pete books which were picked up for the BBC's Listen with Mother.
 In the 1960s Berg began writing in a more realistic and gritty style, for younger children from 1968 to 1983 as part of the Nippers series which she established for Macmillan.

 Editor

 Leila Berg was particularly influential as a children's book editor.
 She was children's books editor at Methuen from 1958 to 1960, and then editor of Salamander Books at Thomas Nelson, in 1965, In 1965 she was hired by Macmillan Education editor Michael Wace to produce the Nippers series of readers published by Macmillan.
 Nippers was intended as a reading scheme to replace the increasingly derided Ladybird readings schemes, seen as too far away from the experience of many children for them to connect to their stories.
-They were deliberately urban, the second series was multi cultural, and they attempted a social realism in portraying parents which ranged from local dialect words for parents (mum/mom/mam/mammy) to including the difficulties many parents faced every day.
+They were deliberately urban, the second series was multicultural, and they attempted a social realism in portraying parents which ranged from local dialect words for parents (mum/mom/mam/mammy) to including the difficulties many parents faced every day.

 Authors who wrote for this series include:.